Explore the Amargosa

 In 1986 the Amargosa Vole was designated as federally endangered.
-Today, several groups are working on saving the vole and increasing its numbers.
-(Each link contains lots more information.)
+Today, several groups are working on saving the vole and increasing its numbers:

 This sage has a narrow distribution, preferring the limestone mountains of the eastern Mojave, primarily in and around Death Valley NP.
 Some populations have been documented further south and west.
 See the Jepson Herbarium for distribution.

-This beautiful shrub can grow up to a meter in height and is covered in tiny hairs which give it a “wolly” appearance.
+This beautiful shrub can grow up to a meter in height and is covered in tiny hairs which give it a “woolly” appearance.
 The tiny, purple flowers typically bloom in spring.

 The least Bell’s vireo is a small (<5in) songbird that lives and breeds in lowland riparian habitats, preferring those dominated by willows.
 It is a subspecies of the Bell’s vireo and found primarily in California and Baja Mexico.